-Now that you’ve signed the lease and gotten the keys, it’s time to get to driving (and to paying your lease fees).
+Now that you’ve signed the lease and gotten the keys, it’s time to drive (and pay your lease fees).
 In order to remain in good standing, be sure to never miss a payment.
 Don’t go over your mileage and take care of the vehicle.
-When the term ends, you will have a quality automobile to either trade-in or extend the lease on.
+When the term ends, you will have a quality automobile to either trade in or extend the lease on.

 Equipped with a thorough understanding of leases; their advantages and disadvantages, you can make the best choice for your vehicular needs.
 By determining your vehicular needs, both in the near and distant future, you can ensure that you are financially secure and have a reliable car in your garage.